with French, Arabic, Bahasa Indonesian, Malay, Khmer, and Tagalog Filipino translations

 - PRC officials’ and media responses to these incidents

-This document contains the original English-language version as well as Arabic, French, Bahasa Indonesian, Malay, Khmer, and Tagalog Filipino translations of CNA's case study examining reports of PRC vessels allegedly ramming fishing vessels from the Philippines, Mauritania, Vietnam, Senegal, and Brazil between 2018 and 2021.Download full report
+This document contains the original English-language version as well as Arabic, French, Bahasa Indonesian, Malay, Khmer, and Tagalog Filipino translations of CNA's case study examining reports of PRC vessels allegedly shutting off or tampering with their AIS to obscure illicit activities in the waters of the Democratic Republic of Korea,Ecuador, Vanuatu, West Africa, the Philippines, and Indonesia.Download full report

 This work was performed under Cooperative Agreement/Grant Award Number: SGECPD19CA0026.